ahdgalal/smb-enumeration-tool/README.md

 - Reports what the current session can access only.
 - Failure to access a share doesn't prove the share doesn't exist.
 - Read access is tested at the share's root level only.
 A share could deny access at root but permit it in a subfolder.
+- The write probe creates at the share root and returns UNDETERMINED when the root doesn't accept a top-level create (e.g. printer shares) ==> the create fails to resolve a path rather than being refused, so writability is untested, not denied.